Female Asian Elephant

 RE-BIRTHDAY: RESCUED WITH GUIDA OCTOBER 11, 2016

 Ex-circus elephant for approximately 30 years, confiscated, with nowhere to go, chained on the farm of circus lawyer for 5 years.

-- Health: No known issues, good blood work, relatively healthy feet
+No known issues, good blood work, relatively healthy feet.

 Physically she is a bit of a tank, and runs on three speeds throughout her day: fast, really fast and napping.
 She will come flying over to say hi or pick up a meal, but will also lazily lean into the fence, and squish her belly into it so you can rub on it.
 In the morning she will nap standing in her mud hole or next to a tree as she goes for a walk.
 If you talk to her softly during these moments, she will gladly flutter her gorgeous long eyelashes at you and fall asleep.

 Maia’s growth continues on in a positive direction.
 She is still a touch insecure in new or stressful situations, but we saw that shift as well with the last expansion.
-Although Guida has always been the explorer, a few weeks in the new space, it was Maia who first crossed the creek to see what was on the other side.
+Although Guida had always been the explorer, it was Maia who first crossed the creek to see what was on the other side.
 Her self-confidence continues to grow.

 Palms are a weakness of hers.
 She initially had quite the drive to knock them down and help herself, but thankfully that desire has decreased.
 Maia isn’t a picky eater, although she doesn’t like melons (which we still find hard to believe,) she is far from a dainty eater and has no problem shoving an entire trunkful of hay in her mouth at a time.
 Mango season is definitely her favorite time of the year.
 She loves food.